Pasture Raised Chicken

 I am originally from Winnipeg.
 While I was a student at the University of Winnipeg I studied Environmental Science and Geography where I took an interest in systems ecology and soil sciences (nutrient cycling!)
 Later I earned my Master’s in Natural Resources Management with a research focus on rural livelihoods and gender.
 My studies have taken me to Mexico and Brazil where I gained an increased understanding and appreciation for agrarian livelihoods and small-scale agriculture.
 Through my learning and farming experience I have come to realize that pasture based farming and food production are viable livelihood activities for young people in Canada.
 Farming allows Wian and I to work together, problem solve, learn from others, learn from our environment, and provide our community with healthy food.
 I am challenged everyday to make decisions that impact how we care for land, animals,family and friends.

 The story on Wian

 As long as I can remember I have wanted to graze livestock.
 I began farming in 2005 after moving to Canada from Pretoria, South Africa.
 From the age of 18 I studied during the winter months and farmed on rented land during the summer.
-Initially I focused on pastured poultry but dreamed of one day raising sheep on a mixed-livestock farm.
-Over the past few years I have had the opportunity to raise chickens, turkeys, ducks, pigs, sheep, goats and cattle.
-Since the spring of 2012 Lydia and I have been farming in Western Manitoba where we raise much of our livestock on pasture using holistic planned grazing.
+Initially I focused on pastured poultry but dreamed of one day raising sheep and cattle on a mixed-livestock farm.
+I wanted to raise good food for people in my community.
+Over the past decade I have had the opportunity to raise chickens, turkeys, ducks, pigs, sheep, goats and cattle.
+Since the spring of 2012 Lydia and I have been farming in Western Manitoba where we raise our chickens and pigs on pasture use planned grazing management for our grassfed beef and lamb.
 I have found self directed-study, trial and error, mentorship and the direct application of attained skills to be the most rewarding learning tools.